ultraq/thymeleaf-layout-dialect/README.md

 2. Place the JAR in the `WEB-INF/lib` directory of your web application.

 ### For Maven and Maven-compatible dependency managers
-Add a dependency to your project with the following Maven co-ordinates:
+Add a dependency to your project with the following co-ordinates:

  - GroupId: `nz.net.ultraq.web.thymeleaf`
  - ArtifactId: `thymeleaf-layout-dialect`
- - Version: `1.0.1`
+ - Version: `1.0.2`

 Usage